alevchuk/pstm/lnd-e2e-testing/OTHER.md

-To do a backward incombatible ugrade of LND: Close All Channels
+To do a backward incompatible upgrade of LND: Close All Channels
 ================================================================

-This may be needed during backward incombatible upgrades of LND.
+This may be needed during backward incompatible upgrades of LND.
 Then you need to close all the channels before upgrading.

 1. Restart LND with autopilot disabled.
 2. Run